bcherny/draggable/README.md

 ## To do

-- Cross-browser testing
+- Improve performance on old iOS
 - Unit tests

 ## Tested on

 - Chrome 29 on OSX
+- Chrome 28 on Windows
+- Firefox 23 on OSX
+- Firefox 21 on Windows
+- Opera 16 on OSX
-- Safari 6 on OSX
+- Safari 6 on OSX, iOS6/iPhone4, iOS6/iPhone5, iOS6/iPad2, iOS6/iPad3
-- Safari on iOS6
+- Internet Explorer 10 on Windows